German “Werden” Explained: 7 Uses of the Verb with Example Sentences

 Ich würde Sie ja gerne mitnehmen, wenn Sie Zeit hätten.

-I would gladly bring you with me, if you had time.
+I would gladly take you with me, if you had time.

 Wenn ich Geld hätte, würde ich einen Kaffee trinken.